prostosergik/jQuery-lastTweets/README.md

 * Go to www.twitter.com and sign in as normal, go to your settings page.
 * Go to "Widgets" on the left hand side.
 * Create a new widget for what you need eg "user timeline" or "search" etc.
-* Feel free to check "exclude replies" if you dont want replies in results.
+* Feel free to check "exclude replies" if you don't want replies in results.
 * Now go back to settings page, and then go back to widgets page, you should see the widget you just created.
 Click edit.
 * Now look at the URL in your web browser, you will see a long number like this: